Programme

 • 1.30pm

-Comparison of Rumination and Eating Time Measurements Multiple Wearable Technologies
+Comparison of Rumination and Eating Time Measurements of Multiple Wearable Technologies

 Jeffrey Bewley, Holstein Association USA, US